unixvoid/OSH_Picker/README.md

 ## How It Works

-1. **Fetch Project List**: Scrapes OSHPark's shared projects page for all available projects
+1. **Check Sitemap Cache**: Looks for a cached sitemap (updated every 30 minutes)
+2. **Fetch/Parse Project List**: Uses cached sitemap if available, otherwise fetches from OSHPark
-2. **Filter by Keyword** (optional): Narrows the project pool using title/description matching
+3. **Filter by Keyword** (optional): Narrows the project pool using title/description matching
-3. **Random Selection Loop**: Randomly picks projects from the pool and checks each one until finding a match
+4. **Random Selection Loop**: Randomly picks projects from the pool and checks each one until finding a match
-4. **Apply Filters**: Validates that the board meets all criteria:
+5. **Apply Filters**: Validates that the board meets all criteria:
    - Layer count
    - Price (if max-price specified)
-5. **Return Match**: Returns the first board that matches all filters
+6. **Return Match**: Returns the first board that matches all filters

 ## About Keyword Searching

 OSHPark's search is fully client-side (JavaScript) - the server doesn't filter results.
 This script works around that by:
+- Using cached sitemap metadata (title/description) for fast keyword filtering
-- Fetching individual project pages
+- Only fetching individual project pages for boards that might match
-- Searching the page content for your keyword
-- Since keywords are sparse, you may need to increase `--max-projects` to find matches

-For example, ESP32 boards appear in roughly 1 per 100 projects, so you might need `--max-projects 300` or higher.
+- The cache keeps keyword searches instant after the first run

 ## Performance Notes